 experimental time levels {tn}n; see fig. 1.

-To proceed with the analysis, we model each organelle’s effective position as an idealized point and its motion as a 2D trajectory that ignores positioning parallel to the optical axis which, as we mention above, is not captured in the typical dataset.
-In other words, each organelle, labeled by a, in our formulation corresponds to a continuous function ra : [0,T] 7→ R2, where [0,T] represents the time course of the experiment and R2 represents any plane compatible with the pixel positions {xp}p ⊂ R2.
+To proceed with the analysis, we model each organelle’s effective position as an idealized point and its motion as a 2D trajectory that ignores positioning parallel to the optical axis which, as we mention above, is not captured in a typical dataset.
+Therefore, each organelle -labeled by a, in our formulation- corresponds to a continuous function ra : [0,T] 7→ R2, where [0,T] represents the time course of the experiment and R2 represents any plane compatible with the pixel positions {xp}p ⊂ R2.
 Given a dataset D of raw experimental